sean-parent/notebook/tools/docker-tools/README.md

     --publish 4000:3000 --publish 4001:3001 --publish 8888:8888 $VOLUME bash
 ```

-This should leave you at a bash prompt that looks like:
+This should leave you at a bash prompt that looks like this:

 ```sh
 app@fc7590a63ba3:~$